brunopacheco1/coboldoc/tests/resources/keccak.cbl.expected.md

 *CALL "STATE-PERMUTE".*

-Module that computes the Keccak-f[1600] permutation on the given state.
+Program that computes the Keccak-f[1600] permutation on the given state.

 ### READ-LANE

 *CALL "READ-LANE".*

-Module to load a 64-bit value from STATE.
+Program to load a 64-bit value from STATE.

 ### WRITE-LANE

 *CALL "WRITE-LANE".*

-Module to write a 64-bit value in STATE.
+Program to write a 64-bit value in STATE.

 ### XOR-LANE

 *CALL "XOR-LANE".*

-Module to xor and write a 64-bit value in STATE.
+Program to xor and write a 64-bit value in STATE.

 ### ROL-LANE

 *CALL "ROL-LANE".*

-Module to rotate a 64-bit value.
+Program to rotate a 64-bit value.

 ### LFSR86540

 *CALL "LFSR86540".*

-Module that computes the linear feedback shift register (LFSR) used to define the round constants (see [Keccak Reference, Section 1.2]).
+Program that computes the linear feedback shift register (LFSR) used to define the round constants (see [Keccak Reference, Section 1.2]).